Skip to Main Content (717) 697-3223

 Ensuring the Well-being of Disabled Adults in South Central Pennsylvania

 In South Central Pennsylvania, many adults face the challenge of caring for themselves due to special needs arising from developmental disabilities, accidents, or conditions like dementia.
 These individuals require ongoing financial and healthcare support, often relying on public assistance programs such as Supplemental Security Income (SSI) and Medicaid.
 However, balancing the desire to help these loved ones with preserving their access to essential benefits can be complex.
 This is where the expertise of a Mechanicsburg special needs planning attorney becomes invaluable.
+At Keystone Elder Law, P.C., our firm is a specialized law firm in Mechanicsburg dedicated to guiding clients through the complexities of special needs planning.
+Working with a knowledgeable lawyer is crucial to ensure that all legal aspects are properly managed and your loved one’s interests are protected.
+We are also committed to client education, empowering families with the knowledge they need to make informed decisions about legal and financial strategies for long-term care and support.
 At Keystone Elder Law, P.C., we specialize in advising families on various legal strategies to safeguard the financial and legal needs of their special needs family members.

 The Role of a Special Needs Trust